antonionicampos/Unscented-Kalman-Filter/README.md

 ---
 ## Results

 For dataset 1, the final RMSE values for UKF and EKF are the following (the values of UKF's RMSE for each step are [here](src/RMSE.txt)).
-It's notable that specially for the velocities, the UKF performs better than the EKF:
+It's notable that particularly for the velocities, the UKF performs better than the EKF:

 |          |UKF      |EKF      |
 |---       |---      |---      |